paulstansifer/unseemly/pitch.md

 So, just like a true Scheme, in Unseemly you don't know whether something is part of the language or whether it's a macro.
 And, just like a true ML, Unseemly's type errors are concise and useful.

+## Simple, comparative-PL pitch

+Unseemly is a language with ML-like types and Scheme-like macros.
+ In a sense, it's the first one.

+It's very small, and the syntax is weird, but you can build a bigger, better language with the macros.
+The macros are typechecked before expansion, so the programmer won't care what is a macro, and what's part of the core language.

+To my knowledge, Unseemly is the first language where macros that bind names can be safely typechecked without expanding them.